cterse/devops-cicd-tool/CHECKPOINT-M1.md

 While working in the initial phase of our project we didn't face much issues.
 Few of the issues we faced are mentioned below:

 - While working on the project we realized that we need a SSH key from git as we are using the Enterprise version of the git.
 So we have to figure a way to setup NCSU GitHub with SSH in VM.
+- Correctly passing a command to the `vm exec` command from the Node.js app.
+We have to be careful about the use of quotes and escape any special characters that can be interpreted by the shell.
+- Handling code for different architectures as well as different operating systems.
+It is still a work in progress and we need to find a Windows machine that will test our code.
+- Determining how basicvm works.
+Like the location of the key and the seed and the functionality of setting up shared dirs.
+It would help if we have access to the basicvm code or have better documentation.

 ## Project Board Snapshot